MatrInv/ImageProc/README.md

 6, 7, 8 are gradients used for edge detection.
 9, 10 are algorithmes used for image segmentation.
 The different regions are shown in different grayscales.

+By the way, at the end of the execution, the program asks you if you want to save the processed image in the current directory as "img_res.png".
+If you want so, press the S key, else press any other key.

+## Tests

 You can use the directory img_test to test these features.
-I would propose to you the examples below :
+I would propose to you the examples below.

 	#Denoising
 	ImageProc ./img_test/bottle_bruit.png 5